 For Questions That Don't Have One Right Answer.

 Some craft questions benefit from three perspectives instead of one.
-Councils run multi-round debates between three specialist agents — each with their own personality traits and domain expertise — while you read the back-and-forth and decide.
+Councils run structured local handler rounds with fixed specialist rosters, then compose the results into reports and drafts you can review.
 World, Character, and Creative councils are included.
-You're the one making the call, though.
-The council just does the arguing.
+You're the one making the call; the council just does the analysis.

 Three Councils, Three Domains